{{ directCardAlert }}

 Host line

-The short line above the couple names that names the hosts or sets the tone for the invitation.
+The short opening line that names the hosts or frames the invitation tone.

 RSVP

-The reply request that tells guests how and when to confirm whether they will attend.
+The reply request that tells guests how and when to confirm attendance.

 QR code

-A scannable square code that can open the selected RSVP website, email draft, or phone handoff.
+A scannable square code that can open the selected website, email draft, or phone action.

 Card format